chimbaki-dev/chimbaki-dev/README.md

 ### :man_technologist: About me
 I'm a programmer-hobbyist from Germany.
-- I have 3+ years experience of developing software in C/C++, C#, Java, Python, Web and many others.
+- I have 3+ years experience of developing software in C/C++, C#, Python, Web and many others.
 - Basic Photoshop skills
 - Actively studying AI.
 - Engaged in low-level software development